siddharth-pand8y/KCNA/README.md

 # KCNA
-My preparation for Kubernetes and Cloud Native Associate (KCNA) certification
+My preparation for Kubernetes and Cloud Native Associate (KCNA) certification and notes from LFS250